openshift-labs/learn-katacoda/developing-on-openshift/helm/02-first-chart.md

 `helm install my-chart ./my-chart`{{execute}}

-This will install NGINX like in previous chapter, and we can follow installation like in previous chapter, either from Terminal than OpenShift Console:
+This will install NGINX like in previous chapter, and we can follow installation like in previous chapter, either from Terminal or OpenShift Console:

 `oc get pods`{{execute}}